-20 minutes west of Elphinstone Reef, we come across Abu Dabab III - a diving spot well-known because of the 'Heaven One' wreck and not least because of the dolphins which also like to frequently spend their time here.
-On top of this, there are small caves, wonderful coral gardens, remnants of amphorae and the possibility to experience an amazing night dive.
+20 minutes west of Elphinstone reef we come across Abu Dabab III - a dive site known for the wreck "Heaven One" and also for the dolphins that also like to stay here.
+In addition, there are small caves, beautiful coral gardens, remains of amphorae and the possibility to experience a fantastic night dive.

 A unique structure makes this reef so remarkable: there are notches and small caves, also a stunning coral garden.
 All kinds of emperor and banner fish are at home here, but also reef sharks.
 Due to its location and its maximum depth of 16m, Abu Dabab I is excellent for relaxed day and exciting night dives.

 In the south, almost exactly in the middle, there is a single block.
 There you will see bright red lionfish, as well as feather stars and at night basket stars.
 In addition, dolphins keep passing by in the south.
 In the southeast there is another collection of ergs with soft and hard corals, around which there are occasional hawksbill turtles and sharks.

 To the north is the famous "Heaven one".
 Many stories are told around this wreck.
 Not far away you will find anemone colonies and a cave system overgrown with ancient corals, before diving into two lagoons on the west side with mighty corals and schools of barbels and snappers.

 On the west side, an ancient coral formation stretches south with some boulders where reef sharks like to sleep.
 At the edge of the reef you can find remains of amphorae.

 - Different species of sharks, moray eels, lionfish, dolphins and many more.

 - Beautiful coral landscapes